samclane/samclane.github.io/_posts/2018-7-7-Arduino-Discord-Matrix.md

 ```

 It might be a little safer to `pickle` the password instead of adding it to the config file, but I like to live
 dangerously.
-Just know that your password should go in `config.ini` and not `default.ini`.
+Just know that your token should go in `config.ini` and not `default.ini`.
 And don't ever share a
-`config.ini` with anyone if it has your password in it.
+`config.ini` with anyone if it has your token in it.
 And **_especially_** don't commit your `config.ini` to a public
 repository<sup><a href="#2">2</a></sup>.

-The other benefit of using a custom `config.ini` is that you can safe custom Arduino pin-outs for the MAX, as we'll see
+The other benefit of using a custom `config.ini` is that you can save custom Arduino pin-outs for the MAX, as we'll see
 below.
 This code should look a lot like the `__main__` function from the original LedMatrix article.
 Also, remember we're
 using our `ExtendedMatrix` class, instead of the "vanilla" `LedMatrix`.